 How Much Life Insurance Should You Purchase For Your Spouse?

 If you are looking to purchase life insurance for your non-working spouse, this kind of insurance is designed to cover the contingent cost of him/her not working in the future.
-As mentioned above, these costs may or may not include childcare, transportation, shopping, cooking, cleaning, etc. To get a rough idea of how much life insurance you should purchase for a non-working spouse, subtract the age of your youngest child from 18 and then multiple that number by your estimated contingent cost.
+As mentioned above, these costs may or may not include childcare, transportation, shopping, cooking, cleaning, etc. To get a rough idea of how much life insurance you should purchase for a non-working spouse, subtract the age of your youngest child from 18 and then multiply that number by your estimated contingent cost.

 If you are looking to purchase life insurance for a working spouse, the amount of coverage will obviously be much greater.
 This life insurance benefit would ideally be used to pay off debts such as student loans, car loans, and mortgages, and also cover living expenses for at least a few years after his/her passing.